-While FRC has had an impact on conservative policies for decades, it has become an important player in the American right under President Tony Perkins.
-Perkins’ unabashed support of Donald Trump’s presidency has granted the group significant influence on U.S. policy, culminating in Perkins’ appointment as the chair of the United States Commission on International Religious Freedom (USCIRF) in 2019.
-Additionally, HHS Secretary Alex Azar has sat down with Tony Perkins, FRC’s leader, on numerous occasions.
+While FRC has had an impact on conservative policies for decades, it has become an especially important player in the American right under President Tony Perkins.
+Perkins’ unabashed support of former President Donald Trump granted the group significant influence on U.S. policy during the Trump administration, culminating in Perkins’ appointment as the chair of the United States Commission on International Religious Freedom (USCIRF) from 2019-2020.
+Additionally, former HHS Secretary Alex Azar sat down with Perkins on numerous occasions.

 FRC and its leaders hold and espouse extreme and hateful views regarding abortion

 FRC supports criminalizing abortion and over-the-counter birth control, opposes research that relies on fetal tissue and supports denying healthcare to LGBTQ people.